 - The frequency of your asthma attacks has increased and is more and sustained than before.

-- Your asthma symptoms are not responding to medications as well as they used to.
+- Your asthma symptoms are not responding to procedures as well as they used to.

 - Difficulty in sleeping through the night.
 You are more frequently woken up at night due to night time asthma attack.